IanSmithers/certsy-robot-cli/README.md

 npm run build
 ```

-The built application will be in the lib directory.
+The built application will be in the `./build` directory.

 ## Maintainers